 We leave it to you to determine how to compile and run and debug this particular program!

-If you'd like to play with the staff's own implementation of greedy on nice.fas.harvard.edu, you may execute the below.
+If you'd like to play with the staff's own implementation of optimal on nice.fas.harvard.edu, you may execute the below.

-~cs50/pub/solutions/pset1/greedy
+~cs50/pub/solutions/hacker1/optimal